mazhang2718/torch-rnn/NOTES_JK.md

 ## Spun up a "deep learning" AMI on Amazon EC2

+- Went to AWS Dashboard
+- Clicked "Launch Instance"
-- Used the "marketplace" and searched for "deep learning"
+- Used the "AWS marketplace" and searched for "deep learning"
+- Picked the "Deep Learning AMI Ubuntu Version"
 - Spun it up into a `p2.xlarge` instance, which is about 90 cents an hour
 - Tried to do as a spot instance, but couldn't because it was grayed-out.
 Sent Amazon a ticket asking about this
 - ssh'd into the server

 ## Getting Torch running

 - the `th` command didn't work out of the gate ... tho the AMI comes with Torch. 🤔
-- went into `~/src/torch` and ran the `install-deps` as described in the Torch docs, but all dependencies were already installed.
+- went into `~/src/torch` and ran the `install-deps` as described in the [Torch install docs](http://torch.ch/docs/getting-started.html#_), but all dependencies were already installed.
 - so in the same directory did `./install.sh` ... which clearly installed what I needed, and took advantage of the CUDA and GPUs in the box
-- then exited and re-logged in to get everything going
+- then exited the instance and re-logged in to get everything going
 - now the `th` gets me:

 ```